xuankimtran/docs-1/pages/katalon-studio/docs/create-test-suite.md

 ### Retry Failed Execution Immediately

 When a Test Case in a Test Suite fails, the Test Suite moves to execute the next Test Case of the Test Suite regardless of the result by default.
 Instead, you can enable the **Retry Failed Execution Immediately** function, so that failed Test Cases are rerun immediately.

 You can configure it to **Retry** multiple times.
-If the retried Test Case fails, the Test Suite continues to rerun until it uses up the retry time.
+If the retried Test Case fails, the Test Suite continues to rerun until the test case passes or the maximum retry number is reached.

 If all attempts to run the Test Case fail, the Test Suite moves to execute the next Test Case of the Test Suite regardless of the result.

    >**Requirements**
    >